openshift/cluster-version-operator/docs/dev/clusteroperator.md

 In general, ClusterOperators should contain at least three core conditions:

 * `Progressing` must be true if the operator is actually making change to the operand.
-The change may be anything: desired user state, desired user configuration, observed configuration, version update, etc.
+The change may be anything: desired user state, desired user configuration, observed configuration, version upgrade, etc.
 If this is false, it means the operator is not trying to apply any new state.
 If it remains true for an extended period of time, it suggests something is wrong in the cluster.
 It can probably wait until Monday.
 * `Available` must be true if the operand is functional and available in the cluster at the level in status.